danpub1/pb/readme.md

 ### Align Heading Immediately above body

-Use `column-break:false` to put both the header and the body in a column, and set `item-gutter:0`
+Use `column-break:false` to put both a header text and a body text in a column, and set `item-gutter:0`

 ### Construct a Cover

 Set margins and gutters to zero.
-Size one picture to the back cover, a row of text whose height is the width of the spine, rotates 90 degrees, and then another picture sized to the front cover.
+Size one picture to the back cover, a row of text whose height is the width of the spine, rotated 90 degrees, and then another picture sized to the front cover.

 ### Embed an image of a page